bshredder/gene-sequencer/README.md

 			> *USER INPUT: test.txt*
 			>
-			> *A chromosome object is created and available for analysis based on
+			> *A chromosome pair object is created and available for analysis based on
 			> test.txt*

 			User selects menu item 4